tonethar/IGME-230-GDD-2017-Fall/exercises/1B Fixing-Banjo.md

 ## https versus http
 One more thing to watch for on banjo - external scripts must be downloaded *securely* via https rather than by *insecure* http.

 Example - this will fail on banjo:

 `<script src=“http://code.jquery.com/jquery-2.2.0.min.js"></script>`

 `The page was not allowed to run insecure content from http://code.jquery.com/ jquery-2.2.0.min.js.`

-Change it to this and jQuery will load as expected:
+Change it to the following and jQuery will load as expected:
 `<script src="https://code.jquery.com/jquery-2.2.0.min.js"></script>`